mtjakobczyk/oci-book/chapter08/README.md

     chmod 600 .kube/sandbox-admin.config
     ls -l .kube | awk '{print $1, $9}'

+:warning: Edit the .kube/sandbox-admin.config file to add SANDBOX-ADMIN profile as described in book

 :wrench: **Task:** Connect to the dev-vm
 :computer: **Execute on:** Your machine